Skip to content

 4. Modify void appname(UserInterface &ui) to open the input cube, usually "from", and/or other files and call the second function void appname(Cube incube, UserInterface &ui)

 5. Copy any helper functions or global variables from main.cpp into appname.cpp.
-This is to not pollute the Isis namespace and avoid redefining symbols
+Anything that was a global variable should be declared as static, this scopes them to the .cpp file.
+This is to avoid polluting the Isis namespace and avoid redefining symbols.

 6. Prototype any helper functions at the top of appname.cpp and define them at the bottom of appname.cpp.
 Do not define them in appname.h.